cekit/cekit/docs/CONTRIBUTING.rst

 Contributing to the project
 ===========================

-We strongly advise to use `Virtualenv <https://virtualenv.pypa.io/en/stable/>`_ to develop Cekit.
+We strongly advise to use `Virtualenv <https://virtualenv.pypa.io/en/stable/>`_ to develop CEkit.
 Please consult your package manager for the correct package name.
 Currently within Fedora 29 all the required packages are available as RPMs.
-A sample set of Ansible scripts that provide **all** pre-requistites for development are available `here <https://github.com/cekit/cekit/tree/develop/ansible>`_.
+A sample set of Ansible scripts that provide all pre-requistites for development are available `here <https://github.com/cekit/cekit/tree/develop/support/ansible>`_.

 - If you are running inside the Red Hat infrastructure then ``rhpkg`` must be installed as well.